nvanlaerebeke/rasp-netboot-in-memory-os/docs/04_raspberry_pi_netboot.md

 ## Enable `NetBoot` on the Raspberry PI 4

-Follow the steps from:
+Follow the steps from, it's described in high detail to get it working there:

 https://linuxhit.com/raspberry-pi-pxe-boot-netbooting-a-pi-4-without-an-sd-card/

 ## Update the cmd.txt

-Edit the `cmdline.txt` with:
+Now in the copied files that are located on the `tftp` server, edit the `cmdline.txt` with:

 ```text
 modules=loop,squashfs,sd-mod,usb-storage quiet console=tty1 noquiet cgroup_memory=1 cgroup_enable=memory swapaccount=1
 ```

+If the default setup was followed the file should be located in `/srv/tftp/<optional serial>/cmdline.txt`

 The `cgroup` options are required when running containers and the `overlaytmpfs` setting will be used to use `overlayfs` for our root file system.